Learn about Labour Laws & Industrial Relations

 Prevention of Child Labor

-Labour laws play a vital role in preventing child labour, recognizing that it goes against the principles of a welfare state.
+Labour laws play a vital role in preventing child labour, recognising that it goes against the principles of a welfare state.
 These laws prohibit the employment of children below a certain age to safeguard their right to education.
 Any entity, be it a company, an individual, or a contractor, hiring such children is deemed illegal.
 This ensures the protection of children and their rights.

 Proper Compensation and Reasonable Hours